microspectrometer/dev-kit-2020/doc/interface.md

 # Spectrometer Interface
-The following describes how to interface the Chromation spectrometer.
-Since the Chromation spectrometer is simply optical components mounted around the `LIS-770i`, *the spectrometer interface is the `LIS-770i` interface*.
-The interface description here is sufficient to operate the spectrometer but for simplicity some information about the `LIS-770i` is excluded.
+The following describes how to interface the Chromation spectrometer, to:

+- work **directly with the pixel array** in the spectrometer
+- or to use the **dev-kit** readout circuit as a digital interface:
+    - **`USB-out`**: both circuit boards, as shipped
+    - **`SPI-out`**: remove the top circuit board and use the jumper wires to connect to the `SPI` header pins

+The pixel array in the spectrometer is Dynamax# `LIS-770i`.
+Interfacing the pixel array is greatly simplified by the dev-kit digital interface:

+- pixel configuration details are excluded because the `SPI-out` interface defaults to the optimal settings
+- data acquisition details are encapsulated in higher-level functions provided by the `SPI-out` interface:
+    - set exposure time (a.k.a integration time)
+    - acquire a spectrum
+    - auto-expose

 See the `LIS-770i` datasheet for additional operating conditions, waveforms, and details about other functionality not covered here, in particular the `power-down` mode.

-External hardware is required to drive the spectrometer to achieve its higher-level function: *acquire a spectrum*.
-Chromation refers to this external hardware as the **spectrometer digital interface**.

 ## Spectrometer Interface Block Diagram
 The block diagram below shows the spectrometer signals referred to in the